sbrki/dendrites/README.md

 The above code creates a NeuralNetwork instance with 2 inputs and 3 outputs.

-The neural network tries to predict how many hidden layers should it have. (*Heavy work in progress*)
+The neural network then tries to predict how many hidden layers it should have. (*Heavy work in progress*)

 --